-A few months ago, we discussed diagnosis of PCOS.
-To recap, PCOS is very common accounting for 50% of women with irregular periods and 25% of young infertile woman.
+Polycystic Ovary Syndrome (PCOS) is very common accounting for 50% of women with irregular periods and 25% of young infertile woman.
 The most common clinical features include irregular periods and excess hair growth.
-Polycystic ovaries on ultrasound is not absolutely necessary for the diagnosis.
+Polycystic ovaries on ultrasound is not absolutely necessary for diagnosis or PCOS treatment.
 Polycystic ovaries do not cause the syndrome but rather are caused by hormonal abnormalities, in particular elevated testosterone and insulin levels.
 Most cases of PCOS, but not all, are associated with insulin resistance and being overweight.
 Most thin women with increased hair growth and irregular periods also have PCOS.
-Refer to August 2010 blog for further details.

 PCOS Treatment Options

 The treatment for PCOS depends on the patient’s goal of whether or not she wants to conceive.

 For patients not trying to conceive, we usually recommend birth control pills to regulate their menstrual cycles.
 Of course, for those patients who wish to conceive, this is not the best PCOS treatment option.

 If patients display signs of insulin resistance or are overweight, metformin, a common anti-diabetic drug, is added to help reduce insulin levels which in turn help regulate ovulatory cycles.
 5-10% weight loss of a patient’s body weight can help normalize insulin and other hormonal abnormalities.

 Spironolactone, a water pill also used to treat high blood pressure, is also commonly used to reduce testosterone-induced hair growth.
 Spironolactone blocks the testosterone receptors on the hair follicles.